-Moosilauke Carriage Road is a 9.8 mile lightly trafficked out and back trail located near Warren, NH that features a river and is rated as difficult.
+Moosilauke Carriage Road is a 9.8 mile lightly trafficked out and back trail located near Warren, New Hampshire that features a river and is rated as difficult.
 The trail offers a number of activity options and is accessible from January until January.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash